Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach

 \section{Experiments}

-We conduct experiments to evaluate the effectiveness of our off-policy correction approach.
-In Section \ref{sec:evaluation}, we present the simulation results for the comparative evaluation with different importance sampling methods and off-policy policy gradient techniques.
-We conduct experiments under different batch and replay memory sizes, experience replay sampling methods, and divergence measures in Section \ref{sec:sensitivity_analysis} for the sensitivity analysis of the introduced off-policy correction scheme.
-In addition, weights produced by AC-Off-POC are visualized and discussed in Section \ref{sec:weight_analysis}.
-We use the MuJoCo \citep{mujoco} and Box2D \citep{box2d} benchmarks interfaced by OpenAI Gym \citep{gym}.
-For reproducibility, we do not modify the environment dynamics and reward functions.
-The computing infrastructure for reproducibility is summarized in our repository\footref{our_repo}.
+We conduct experiments to evaluate the effectiveness of the proposed approach.
+In Section~\ref{sec:evaluation}, we present the simulation results for the comparative evaluation with different IS methods and off-policy PG techniques.
+We conduct experiments under different batch and replay memory sizes, experience replay sampling methods, and divergence measures in Section~\ref{sec:sensitivity_analysis} as a sensitivity analysis.
+In addition, weights produced by AC-Off-POC are visualized and discussed in Section~\ref{sec:weight_analysis}.
+We use the MuJoCo~\citep{mujoco} and Box2D~\citep{box2d} benchmarks interfaced by OpenAI Gym~\citep{gym}.
+For reproducibility, we did not modify the environment dynamics and reward functions.
+The computing infrastructure used to produce the reported results is summarized in our repository\footref{our_repo}.